5 Oct 2019

 For 25 years resistance to conflict resolution has been a defining trait of the South Caucasus, despite peace processes running continuously since the early 1990s.
 The Geneva International Discussions provide a platform for very limited, tactical cooperation and information exchange among Georgians, Abkhaz, South Ossetians, Russians, and other international interlocutors.
 Yet there is no strategic vision of what a resolved conflict might look like in Abkhazia or South Ossetia.
 The negotiations between Armenia and Azerbaijan mediated by the Minsk Group of the Organization for Security and Co-operation in Europe (OSCE) have, in a way, the opposite problem.
 A strategic vision for peace exists in the form of the Basic Principles, yet there are no tactical levers or meaningful interactions to get there.
 A quarter-century of negotiations has brought none of the parties closer to a negotiated agreement, begging the question: what does conflict resolution mean in the South Caucasus today?

 It is important first to acknowledge that conflict resolution is itself a contested concept and not a consensual goal in the region.
 The baseline political positions in the region’s conflicts have not changed in 30 years.
 Consequently, for many who are on the winning sides of ethno-territorial conflicts of the 1990s, the status quo is conflict resolution, and the world simply needs to catch up with this reality.
 That view has been repeatedly shaken up by resumptions of large-scale violence, notably violence between Georgia and Russia in South Ossetia in 2008 and escalation between Armenian and Azerbaijani forces in April 2016.
 Yet, the short duration of these five- and four-day “wars” indicates that a balance of forces exists in the region.
-However normatively irregular, and for large numbers of people morally inacceptable, the status quo is in South Caucasus conflicts—strategically speaking—it is sustainable.
+However normatively irregular, and for large numbers of people morally inacceptable, the status quo in South Caucasus conflicts—strategically speaking—is sustainable.

 The sustainability of intractable conflicts is reinforced by the South Caucasus’ positioning within the wider, contested geopolitical field of the post-Soviet space.
 The region briefly became the focal point of competition between Russia and Euro-Atlantic powers in 2008, but has since ceded this role to Ukraine.
 This raises the further question of whether it is possible to think about conflict resolution in this region for as long as the conflict in Ukraine continues.
 For as long as it does, external attention to conflicts in the South Caucasus will remain diminished and the region’s normative trajectory indeterminate.
 The Ukrainian crisis also reinforces a powerful tendency to see external actors as primary in both the causality and resolution of conflict.
 Those who see interfering geopolitical forces as the sole cause of South Caucasian problems see this analysis confirmed in Ukraine, challenging the argument that local will, agency, and capacities matter.